TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

           Image.

         - Symbolic links /POOL/boot/platform and /POOL/boot/boot that point
-          to the on-next-boot Platform Image and Boot Image.
+          to the Platform Image and Boot Image that will be used at the next boot.

     For example: